callumhardy/Stretched/README.md

 Because the `container` is inside an element that is hidden, the built in `$(window).resize()` trigger won't function until `hidenElement` is made visible again.

 If you say had the visibility of the `hidenElement` tied to a click event.
-You would re-stretch the image just after the `hidenElementz becomes visible again.
+You would re-stretch the image just after the `hidenElement` becomes visible again.

 	$(window).click(function(){
 		hiddenElement.fadeIn(200);